Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    * One line from the **outlet** to the **spindle**.
    * ✂️ Cut the tubing **squarely**, not diagonally, to ensure a proper seal.

+Use the lever on the quick connect to open the line.

 5. Connect the tubing between the **filter regulator outlet** and the **spindle**.

 6. Connect the tubing between the **air compressor** and the **filter regulator inlet**.